warren-bank/mirror-XMail-mail-server/Readme.txt

 	Fixed a bug in filters selection that made XMail to case-sensitive compare user and domain filters.
 	Changed the name of the default filter to ".tab" instead of "defaultfilter.tab".
 	Finally, FreeBSD port added !!
+Date 23-05-2001	0.72
+	Fixed build errors in MkUsers.cpp and SendMail.cpp ( FreeBSD version ).
+	Added the ability to specify a list of matching domains when using PSYNC with masquerading domains ( see POP3LINKS.TAB section ).
+	The auxiliary program  sendmail  now read the MAIL_ROOT environment from registry ( Win32 version ) and if it fails it reads from the environment.
+	Fixed a bug that made XMail to crash if the first line of ALIASES.TAB was empty.
+	RPM packaging added.
+	Added a new feature to the custom domain commands "redirect" and "lredirect" that will accept email addresses as redirection target.
+	Fixed a bug in MkUsers.
+	Added system resource checking before accepting SMTP connections (see "SmtpMinDiskSpace" and "SmtpMinVirtMemSpace" SERVER.TAB variables ).
+	Added system resource checking before accepting POP3 connections ( see "Pop3MinVirtMemSpace" SERVER.TAB variable ).
+	A new command line param -t has been implemented in sendmail.
+	A new USER.TAB variable "SmtpPerms"  has been added	to enable account based SMTP permissions.
+	If "SmtpPerms" is not found the SERVER.TAB variable "DefaultSmtpPerms" is checked.
+	A new USER.TAB variable "ReceiveEnable" has been added to enable/disable the account from receiving emails.
+	A new USER.TAB variable "PopEnable" has been added to enable/disable the account from fetching emails.